Compare Travel Money Cards

 - Inactivity fee.
 An inactivity fee is charged if you don't use the card (usually after 12 months) and there's money remaining on the account.

 When comparing travel money cards to find the right one for you, check the available currencies on the card.
-Find a card that will allow you to load the currencies of the places you plan to visit.
+Find a card that will allow you to load the currencies of the countries you plan to visit.
 If you spend on a currency not loaded onto the card, you will be charged for currency conversion.
 Remember that each type of travel card has its own pros and cons to accessing currencies, so travellers often take a combination of prepaid, credit and debit cards for convenience.

-In terms of receiving the best exchange rate you can either pre-load currency or withdraw when you arrive at your destination.
+In terms of receiving the best exchange rate, you can either pre-load currency or withdraw when you arrive at your destination.

 Pros and cons of prepaid travel money cards

 - Spend like a local.
 Prepaid travel cards allow you to preload multiple foreign currencies onto the card at a time.
 Spend in a currency loaded onto the card and you avoid a fee for currency conversion.

 - Backup card.
 Designed specifically for travel (and the mishaps that happen when you're travelling), prepaid travel cards come with a backup in case the first card is lost or stolen.

 - Manage your travel budget.
 Reload the card when you need funds.
 The exchange rate is locked in.
 This protects you from movements in the exchange rate and also allows you to budget down to the last dollar.